-A low carbon economy is a growth economy and reducing greenhouse gas (GHG) emissions is good for both business and environment.
+A low-emissions economy is a growth economy and reducing greenhouse gas (GHG) emissions is good for both business and environment.
 In the U.S., jobs in the renewable energy sectors are being created twice as fast as in any other industry.

 In fact, it is estimated that addressing climate could create a $23tn (£16tn) investment opportunity by 2030 in emerging markets alone[1].

-Unleashing the value of a low carbon economy requires unprecedented partnerships and moving beyond business as usual.
+Unleashing the value of a low-emissions economy requires unprecedented partnerships and moving beyond business as usual.
 Dow and the International Olympic Committee (IOC) have come together to use sports as a rallying platform and starting point to drive changes towards de-carbonization across specific value chains.
-This Partnership, built on the foundation of the UN Sustainable Development Goals (SDGs), Dow’s 2025 Sustainability Goals and the IOC’s Sustainability Strategy, delivers a blueprint framework that redefines and elevates the role of both business and sport in the transition towards a low carbon society.
+This Partnership, built on the foundation of the UN Sustainable Development Goals (SDGs), Dow’s 2025 Sustainability Goals and the IOC’s Sustainability Strategy, delivers a blueprint framework that redefines and elevates the role of both business and sport in the transition towards a low-emissions society.

 In close collaboration with the IOC, Dow is working with multiple parties to evaluate technologies and support implementation of economically viable projects that can deliver significant climate benefits and maximize positive impacts.